-Matthew, the Step Account Manager for the role, was really helpful throughout the whole application and interview process and explained everything thoroughly.
+Step were really helpful throughout the whole application and interview process and explained everything thoroughly.
 I had some initial worries about the internship as it was only for eight weeks, and I was looking for a permanent position, however looking back I believe that an internship is equally as valuable, if not more so, than a permanent job as it provides a way of testing an industry and testing a role.

 Within three weeks of first applying to Step, I had attended an interview, which was successful, and started the position.
 While I am sure many people will tell you that they loved it from day one and it was brilliant the entire time, I cannot.
 In truth, I spent the first three days thinking what a terrible mistake I had made – I had focused entirely on the internship title (specifically marketing), and overlooked some of the details of the job description (website admin), and so it was somewhat unexpected when I spent the first few days solely doing admin work.

 However, determined to make the most of the opportunity I decided to embrace both the website administration and of course the e-commerce marketing sides of the role and amazingly, from then on, I enjoyed almost all of the internship and learnt a great deal more than I initially thought I would.
 For me, it was a pleasant, easy transition into working life from university.